Roasted Bok Choy with Mushrooms and Peppers

 One of my favorite ways to prepare bok choy is to roast it.
 It’s fast and easy, and the cooking process brings out the lightly nutty, earthy flavor in this vegetable.
 The mushrooms and peppers are great compliments to the bok choy but feel free to use any of your other favorite veggies, or even just the bok choy on its own – the recipe is quite versatile.

 Fully grown bok choy can also be used.
-Simply cut the leaves and stalk into large pieces and roast until tender-crisp and lightly browned.
+Simply cut the leaves and stalks into large pieces and roast until tender-crisp and lightly browned.

 Makes: 4 servings